6 Facts That You Probably Didn’t Know About Construction

 One of the most important aspects of the construction industry is its ability to adapt to changing needs.
 For example, when it comes to hurricanes, the construction industry knows how to respond quickly.
 This is because builders have to take into account factors like wind speed and direction when planning projects.

-Overall, the construction industry is a big part of our economy and it is expected to continue growing in the future.
+Overall, the construction industry is a big part of our economy and is expected to continue growing.